 3,8/5 Une vraie expérience : la beauté, la femme, la communication par le visage et les postures...
 L'absence de son oblige à la concentration, la contemplation, à être ultrasensible aux détails visuels.
 On pense aux expériences d'un Warhol ou à celles qu'un Cédric aurait dû faire avec un panda...

-Time + camera as psychic scalpel; an emotional autopsy in bas relief.
+Time + camera as psychic scalpel.
+An emotional autopsy in bas relief.
 Jean Seberg's face as screen for an exhibit of sadnesses not yet hardened into strata, vying for position, surfacing & being reabsorbed; a parade of disappointments.
 Life.
-(Right?
-And what's a screen if not a mirror?)
+(And what's a screen if not a mirror?)
 And the rest?
 An aestheticization of the arbitrary?
 Beautiful shots of beautiful people.
 Maybe it could've been anything...
 3.5

 La période la plus expérimentale de Garrel : plus d'histoire ou de progression claire, seulement des êtres soumis à la dérive dépressive et mélancolique, scrutés au plus près de leurs émotions changeantes, dans un noir et blanc instable et silencieux qui les éloigne encore, nous obligeant à deviner ce qu'ils se disent.
 Triste et lent, un peu trop long, mais Jean Seberg, Tina Aumont et Nico étaient si belles...
 (3,5)